 - Clinical supervisor

-In 2015, medical and health services managers earned an average of $106,070 a year, according to the U.S. Bureau of Labor Statistics (BLS).
-Those working in the District of Columbia, New York, Connecticut, California and Alaska were paid the most at that time.
-The BLS projects a job growth rate of 17% for health and medical services managers from 2014 to 2024, which is much faster than the national average.
+In 2018, medical and health services managers earned an average of $113,730 a year, according to the U.S. Bureau of Labor Statistics (BLS).
+Those working in the District of Columbia, New York, Connecticut, Massachusetts and Delaware were paid the most at that time.
+The BLS projects a job growth rate of 18% for health and medical services managers from 2018 to 2028, which is much much faster than the national average.